pylelab/USalign/readme.txt

-USalign compiled on Linux, Mac OS and Linux Subsystem for Windows (WSL2) on Windows 10 onwards can read both uncompressed files and gz compressed files, provided that the "zcat" command is available.
+USalign compiled on Linux, Mac OS and Linux Subsystem for Windows (WSL2) on Windows 10 onwards can read both uncompressed files and gz compressed files, provided that the "gunzip" command is available.
 On the other hand, due to the lack of POSIX support on Windows, US-align natively compiled on Windows without WSL2 cannot parse gz compressed files.